monitisexchange/Monitis-Java-Plugins/Log4J-Appender/Readme.md

   - monitisMonitorTag is tag value for user monitors
   - monitisSendInterval is time interval [ms] between sending monitored info into Monitis
   - ConversationPattern is the pattern that will be used by MonitisAppender to format records
+  - filterPattern is a pattern-string for selection of log records that you want to monitor.
+    This should be composed as a Java RegExp and correspond to Java Pattern.matches requirements.
-  - filterPattern is a pattern-string for selection of log records that you want to monitor (default is no any pattern - so all records will be sent to Log Monitor)
+    (default is no any pattern - so all records will be sent to Log Monitor)
   - minAllowedLevel is the log records level (ERROR, WARN, DEBUG, etc.) that you want to monitor (default value is WARN)